SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Related Work

 Castelnovi et al.~\cite{castelnoviGraftingTreesFault2018} were the first to present a theoretical analysis of the \emph{grafting tree attack} including computational feasibility.
 Gen\^et et al. implemented the grafting tree attack against SPHINCS~\cite{genetPracticalFaultInjection2018}.
-While those works discuss the theoretical susceptibility of \SPHINCSP\ to this fault attack, Gen\^et later presented a theoretical analysis of the grafting tree attack against \SPHINCSP\, along with potential countermeasures and a practical attack implementation~\cite{genetProtectingSPHINCSFault2023}.
+Gen\^et later presented a theoretical analysis of the grafting tree attack against \SPHINCSP\ along with a practical attack implementation~\cite{genetProtectingSPHINCSFault2023}.
 The fault injection method in those works is a hardware-supported clock glitching attack focused on embedded devices.

-In our work, we instead focus on Rowhammer as a practical fault injection method.
+Additionally, Gen\^et \cite{genetProtectingSPHINCSFault2023} examined the \emph{layer caching} and \emph{branch caching} countermeasures against grafting tree attacks.
+The layer caching countermeasure involves pre-computing upper layers of the \SPHINCSP\ hypertree, storing them alongside the public key.
+This reduces the number of attackable hash function calls, forcing the attacker to find collisions in the lower layers, decreasing collision probability and increasing path seeking complexity for successful faults.
+This countermeasure shows varying degrees of effectiveness, depending on the number of cached layers.
+With the \emph{branch caching} countermeasure, on the other hand, the signing party stores all encountered \WOTSP\ signatures and public keys in a fixed-size cache.
+However, it was shown that this countermeasure is ineffective in protecting \SLHDSA, as cache misses and therefore recomputations of \WOTSP\ instances are inevitable with reasonably sized caches.
+To summarize, the best current solution to protect the scheme is \emph{redundancy}, where (parts of) the signature is verified by duplicate computation \cite{castelnoviGraftingTreesFault2018,amietFPGAbasedSPHINCSImplementations2020}.